Huelse/SEAL-Python/README.md

 [**pybind11**](https://github.com/pybind/pybind11) is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.

-This is a python binding for Microsoft SEAL library.
+This is a python binding for the Microsoft SEAL library.